Anastasiia Metelkina: 2024–25 season: First Grand Prix gold, European bronze medal, and second World Junior gold medal

 Metelkina/Berulava opted to return to the junior level to compete at the 2025 World Junior Championships in Debrecen, for which they were subject to some criticism in skating circles.
 Berulava defended the decision, noting that it was allowed by the ISU's rules, and citing a desire to gain competitive experience and World Standing points.
-They won both segments of the competition by a wide margin, taking their second consecutive World Junior title by a margin of almost 27 points.
+They won both segments of the competition by a wide margin, taking their second consecutive World Junior title (and Berulava's third) by a margin of almost 27 points.

 At the 2025 World Championships, they finished fourth in the short program, sixth in the free skate, and fourth overall.
 "Actually, we’re happy with the fourth place, considering what we did," said Berulava.
 "It was a long season, but due to the good preparation by our coaches, we are not feeling tired and exhausted.
 We still feel ready to go, and we’re actually really hoping to make the World Team Trophy.”

 The team capped off the season with 2025 World Team Trophy where they placed third in both the short program and free skate, with Team Georgia taking sixth place overall.
 At this event, they earned a new personal best for both the short program and total score.
 “It feels easier to skate in this event as there is so much support,” said Metelkina.
 “We hope to get into the Olympic team event and this competition was a good practice.
 It was very important for us to be here.”